vivaria/edisonrul.ing/docs/source/cards/b/blackwing-mistral-the-silver-shield.md

 ### Card Rulings

-●This is a Trigger Effect that activates when this card is destroyed and sent to the GY.
+*   This is a Trigger Effect that activates when this card is destroyed and sent to the GY.
-●Reducing the Battle Damage to 0 does not start a Chain.
+*   Reducing the Battle Damage to 0 does not start a Chain.